 Information for European Union citizens living in the UK.

-This page will be updated with the latest information about the status of European Union (EU) citizens (see note 1), and their families, in the UK as the EU negotiations progress.
+This page will be updated with the latest information about the status of European Union (EU) citizens (see note 1), and their families in the UK.

-There is no need for EU citizens living in the UK to do anything now.
+There is no need for EU citizens living in the UK to do anything now, including applying for a permanent residence document.
 There will be no change to the status of EU citizens living in the UK while the UK remains in the EU.
 If you would like to find out the latest information you can sign up for email updates.

 Note 1: We also expect that our offer will be extended to resident nationals of Norway, Iceland, Lichtenstein and Switzerland.
 As the rights of British and Irish citizens in each other’s countries are rooted in the Ireland Act 1949, Irish nationals won’t need to apply for the new status.

 More information is available on what UK nationals travelling and living in Europe need to know.